bokkypoobah/InvestFeedCrowdsaleAudit/README.md

 * \#4 MEDIUM IMPORTANCE - Attribute the source of the source code

-  Fixed in third review.
+  * [x] Fixed in third review.

 * \#5 MEDIUM IMPORTANCE - Use `acceptOwnership(...)` pattern in Owned contract

-  Fixed in third review
+  * [x] Fixed in third review

 * \#6 LOW IMPORTANCE - `assert(...)` is built-in in Solidity 0.4.11 - https://github.com/investfeed-corp/feed-token-sale/blob/master/CrowdsaleTokenCombined.sol#L22-L24

-  Some change incorporated, and not necessary - in fourth review.
+  * [x] Some change incorporated, and this is not necessary - in fourth review.

 * \#7 LOW IMPORTANCE - Use `require(...)` instead of `throw` or `assert(...)` - from https://www.reddit.com/r/ethereum/comments/6llgxv/solidity_0413_released/, "Syntax Checker: Deprecated throw in favour of require(), assert() and revert()"

-  Some changes incorporated, and not necessary - in fourth review.
+  * [x] Some changes incorporated, and this is not necessary - in fourth review.

 * \#8 LOW IMPORTANCE - The new OpenZeppelin libraries now use `balances[msg.sender] = balances[msg.sender].sub(_amount);` instead of `balances[_to] = safeAdd(balances[_to],_value);` style